Topological constraints on self-organisation in locally interacting systems: The main argument

 In both cases we have $E = O(P)$ so that the asymptotics of the system depend only on the perimeter length. \end{proof}

+\begin{lemma} Let $H$ be a graph Hamiltonian with $m>1$ stored patterns.
+At thermal equilibrium, the ability to converge to an ordered phase is independent of $m$. \end{lemma} \begin{proof} Let $B(P)$ be the number of possible configurations of domain barriers with perimeter $P$.
+The change in entropy due to the creation of a domain barrier can always be written as

+In the thermodynamic limit, the term proportional to the number of barriers increases, whilst the term proportional to the number of patterns stored stays constant.
+As such its contribution can be ignored. \end{proof}

-Since the number and the shape of stored patterns do not affect the thermodynamics of the problem, and neither does the size of the interaction window, we reduce our analysis to the nearest-neighbour Ising model.
+Since neither the shape nor number of stored patterns affect the thermodynamics of the problem, and neither does the size of the interaction window, we reduce our analysis to the nearest-neighbour Ising model.
 Our main technical result is the following topological equivalence theorem:

-\begin{theorem} All local Hamiltonians on lattices with the same combinatorial structure have asymptotically equivalent free energies. \end{theorem} \begin{proof} We will show we can approximate any $H$ with the Hamiltonian of some arbitrary other model in such a way that their asymptotics are equivalent, implying that in the thermodynamic limit, the Peirels argument depends only on the perimeter length in the approximate system.
+\begin{theorem} All local Hamiltonians on lattices with the same combinatorial structure have asymptotically equivalent free energies. \end{theorem} \begin{proof} We will show we can approximate any $H$ with the Hamiltonian of some arbitrary other model in such a way that their asymptotics are equivalent, implying that in the thermodynamic limit, the Peierls argument depends only on the perimeter length in the approximate system.
 Let $H = \sum_u H_u$ be a local Hamiltonian on a planar graph $G$ with any spin $i$ coupled to $\eta_i$ other spins.
 Let $H_0$ be the Hamiltonian of an arbitrary system.
 One knows by the Bogoliubov inequality \cite{notes} that

 and therefore that if $H$ and $H_0$ are asymptotically equivalent then $F \sim F_0$.
 As the perimeter length increases we have $E = O(P)$ and $E_0 = O(P_0)$ by Lemma \ref{lm:energy_scaling}.
 If the combinatorics of the lattices are the same---namely, if the set of $\eta_i$ is equal on both lattices---then we can take $P = P_0$.
 The change in the energy is computed by the Hamiltonian of the new configuration, implying $H - H_0 \sim 0$.
 By Lemma \ref{lm:entropy_scaling}, the probability of any disorder occurring is asymptotically the same in both systems, so that the {\it change} in free energies is also asymptotically equivalent.
 The claim follows. \end{proof}